 What does GDPR mean?

 The EU General Data Protection Regulation (GDPR) is the most significant piece of European privacy legislation in the last twenty years.
-Contrary to some beliefs, GDPR has already been finalised and the law for nearly 23 months.
-It comes into direct force on 25th May 2018 when everyone has to comply.
+It came into direct force on 25th May 2018.

 GDPR replaces the 1995 EU Data Protection Directive (European Directive 95/46/EC), strengthening the rights that EU individuals have over their data, and creating a uniform data protection law across Europe.

-Brexit will not affect the new regulation as the Secretary of State for the Department of Culture Media and Sport has confirmed GDPR will apply from May 2018.
+Brexit will not affect the new regulation as the Secretary of State for the Department of Culture Media and Sport confirmed GDPR will be enforceable from 25th May 2018.

 How will GDPR affect my business?

 The GDPR applies to organisations processing and holding personal data within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.